marcusehh/Auto-DCF/README.md

-Main Py is the most up to date, file of interest:
+Main Py is the most up to date file at any given time.